How Much Does Yard Mole Removal Cost?

 Removing moles yourself can save you money since you can skip labor costs altogether and only need to pay for the cost of the traps, which range from $25 to $75 per trap.

-However, it's not advisable to take this on yourself unless you have yard mole removal expertise.
-It can be dangerous to handle moles yourself, leading to bites and injuries.
+However, it's not advisable to do this yourself unless you have expertise in yard mole removal.
+Handling moles yourself can be dangerous, leading to bites and injuries.

 While rare, moles can become aggressive and may bite if they feel threatened.
 Some municipalities also have regulations around how and when you can remove moles.
 That’s why it is best to hire an animal removal professional near you to take care of the pests in your yard.